ashmitamittal/IntelliLearn/README.md

 # IntelliLearn
 Enabling informal learning online (e.g., music, cooking, languages)

-In the HCI course project at the University of Waterloo, our team of four tackled the challenge of enabling informal online learning in areas like music, cooking, and languages.
+In the HCI course project at UWaterloo, our team of four tackled the challenge of enabling informal online learning in areas like music, cooking, and languages.
 Our goal was to devise a mobile application solution that directly addresses real-world problems related to informal learning.

 ## Project Overview
 Throughout the term, we: